-When sending HMRC information by post, employers must use form AAG8 which can be found at Tax Avoidance Schemes forms to send information to HMRC about employees.
+When sending HMRC information about employees by post, employers must use form AAG8 and send it to:

-You are liable to a penalty if you fail to disclose a scheme to HMRC within 5 days of the scheme being made available or implemented.
+You’re liable to a penalty if you fail to disclose a scheme to HMRC within 5 days of the scheme being made available or implemented.
 The initial penalty is up to £600 a day.
-If this is not considered to be sufficient deterrent you may have to pay a penalty of up to £1 million.
+If this isn’t considered to be sufficient deterrent you may have to pay a penalty of up to £1 million.

-If you are an employer involved in a tax avoidance scheme you are liable to a penalty of up to £5,000 for each employee you fail to include in your end of year report.
+If you’re an employer involved in a tax avoidance scheme you’re liable to a penalty of up to £5,000 for each employee you fail to include in your end of year report.
 Further penalties of up to £600 a day may be imposed in respect of each employee if the failure continues after the initial penalty has been imposed.

-If you are a promoter you are liable to a penalty of up to £5,000 for each client to whom you fail to give the scheme reference number.
+If you’re a promoter you are liable to a penalty of up to £5,000 for each client to whom you fail to give the SRN.
 Further penalties of up to £600 a day per client may be imposed if the failure continues after the initial penalty has been imposed.

-If you are a user of a tax avoidance scheme and you fail to report the scheme reference number to HMRC you are liable to a penalty.
+If you’re a user of a tax avoidance scheme and you fail to report the SRN to HMRC you are liable to a penalty.
 The penalty is up to £5,000 the first time you fail to do this.
-If you fail to report a scheme reference number again you may have to pay a penalty of up to £7,500.
+If you fail to report a SRN again you may have to pay a penalty of up to £7,500.
 On the third and future occasions you may have to pay a penalty of up to £10,000 for each failure.